mohammadnicse/ICS-Sentinel-OT-Security/README.md

 I built **ICS-Sentinel** to detect these "logic attacks."
 Instead of looking for known virus signatures, this project uses Unsupervised Machine Learning to learn the "normal" physical behavior of a plant and flag anything that breaks the laws of physics.

-This project was built to demonstrate the **OT, AI, and Data Science** skills required for the internship at DESC.
+This project was built to demonstrate the **OT, AI, and Data Science** skills

 ## 🏗️ The Tech Stack
 I wanted to simulate a real-world environment, so I avoided synthetic data and used the **SWaT (Secure Water Treatment)** dataset from iTrust.